BjornvdLaan/pythoncourse/README.md

 Afternoon:
 - Presentation of Innovation KPI's
-- Intro to Jupyter notebooks (i.e. how to execute cells, edit/view mode)
+- Intro to Jupyter notebooks
+  - How to execute cells
+  - Edit/view mode
 - Intro to exercises
   - Think about what a cell is going to do before executing it.
 - Hands-on session on NumPy, Pandas, Matplotlib and Scikit.